Chess Coach Stories

 I had numerous conversations with his wonderful mom, Susan and she also noted Zach's big positive changes.
 She had dedicated her life to helping Zac, I only had him for an hour a week, then at tournaments.

-He continued to play in high school, where I started a new chess club for our players that were growing up but the teacher having chess practices at North High School ended up just hosting a get together with kids that wanted to hang out and not play chess.
-They didn't need a chess coach, so I focused my attention on grades K-8 for a couple of years then.
+He continued to play in high school, where I started a new chess club for our players that were growing up but the teacher having chess practices in their classroom at North High School ended up just hosting a get together with kids that wanted to hang out and not play chess.
+They didn't need a chess coach, so I focused my attention on grades K-8 for a couple of years, until they built new schools for NJH/NHS that connected grades 7-12, so I could have all those grades meet together at the same time the last 13 years.

 With most of my previous students, I never see them again, except on rare occasions when I might run into one of them at some random place.